 Organophosphates (acephate) — These products also interfere with nerve cell transmission (cholinesterase inhibitor).
 They are relatively quick-killing and are formulated as aerosols, liquids, dusts or granules.
-They can be applied as mound treatments or surface treatment.
+They can be applied as mound treatments.

 Note: Diazinon and Dursban® (chlorpyrifos) products have been phased out for many uses, particularly homeowner uses, and are no longer being sold.
 Dursban® (chlorpyrifos) is still available for imported fire ant quarantine uses.
 Use any remaining stored product as directed on the label for homeowner uses, or contact local or state hazardous waste disposal programs for disposal instructions.

 Spinosyns (spinosad) — Spinosad, which includes spinosyn A and spinosyn D, is derived through the fermentation of a naturally occurring organism.
 These insecticides have a unique mode of action that is different from all other known insect control products.
 Spinosad causes excitation of the insect nervous system, leading to involuntary muscle contractions, prostration with tremors, and finally paralysis.
 These nerve toxin effects are consistent with the activation of nicotinic acetylcholine receptors by a mechanism that is novel and unique among known insecticidal compounds.
 Several of the spinosad liquid products have fire ant mound drench instructions on label.